blairconrad/SelfInitializingFakes/README.md

 ## Highlights

 * only requires a "real" service to exist when recording
-* built-in binary (.NET Framework only) and XML serializers
+* built-in binary XML serializers
 * user-supplied serializers can provide flexible storage

 ## Usage